Boxing stance. Fighting stances Classic boxing stance

 About training

-To train the stance, boxers need to know all kinds of mistakes and not make them.
-In training, the basic principles are worked out and fixed, especially in a combat situation.
+To train the stance, boxers must know all kinds of mistakes and avoid them.
+During training, basic principles are practiced and reinforced, especially in a combat situation.

-Training correct transitions from movement stances and movements themselves includes:
+Training correct transitions from stances to movements and movements themselves includes:

 • tire training,